People

 Cate’s research focuses on characterizing structural heterogeneity of myocardium via imaging modalities, and its effects on regional mechanical properties.
 In her spare time she enjoys sailing, gardening, and skiing.

-B.S., University of Iowa
+B.S., Cornell University

 Undergraduate Students